StickAndBindleGames/Prototypes/README.md

 ----

 Hi, below is a list of small prototypes I've tinkered with in my limited spare time between 2015-2017.
-Everything is hastily thrown together: models, UI, features, code, etc. They're all projects I quickly threw together to see if I could find the fun in an idea and whether it'd be worth developing further.
+Everything is hastily thrown together: models, UI, features, code, etc. And should be viewed as an insight into my personal approaches to fleshing out game design, rather than my capabilities or professional work.
+They're all projects I threw together to see if I could find the fun in an idea and whether it'd be worth developing further.
+Some represent my early learning process of graphics and engine development, or the ins and outs of 3rd party engines.
+Some were made just to make my loved ones giggle.
 Someday, I hope to have the time to fully flesh out some of these ideas further.
 There's a lot more than shown here, but these are some of my favorites.

 * This will become a table of contents (this text will be scraped).
 {:toc}